 You can hang up if you don’t want to talk to someone anonymously.
-Or, if you’re curious about who is calling, you can try asking them to reveal their identity or calling them back from a blocked number.
+Or, if you’re curious about who is calling, you can ask them to reveal their identity or call them back from a blocked number.

 Are No Caller Id Calls Dangerous?